 SITE PARTNER: lexus of brisbane is valued partner of Must Do Brisbane

-Tangalooma Island Resort welcomes new baby dolphin
+Tangalooma Island Resort's baby dolphin

 Tangalooma Island Resort has been hosting this same pod of wild dolphins every night since the 1980s.
 Guests of the Resort have the unique opportunity to interact responsibly with these magnificent creatures, participating in a supervised feeding experience that educates and inspires conservation awareness.